 Dogs love playing, and to this effect, they might view a fire hydrant as a toy and want to be near it.
 It happens if you do not have another pet in your home.

-What Can You Do When Your Dog Marks On Valuable Surfaces?
+What Can You Do When Your Dog Marks On Hydrants?

 Not only do dogs like fire hydrants.
 They also like to pee on them.
 As already stated, dogs pee on hydrants to mark territories.
 For most dog owners, marking territories might not be a problem.
 It becomes a problem when the dog does it on other surfaces that tamper with hygiene.